wp-plugins/fv-wordpress-flowplayer/readme.txt

 = I installed the plugin, inserted the video, but it's not working, only a gray box appears. =

-Solution 1: FV Flowplayer calls some javascript from the footer.
+FV Flowplayer calls some javascript from the footer.
 That means your footer.php file must contain the &lt;?php wp_footer(); ?&gt; Wordpress hook.
 Almost all themes do this out of the box, but if you've customised your theme there's a chance that you might have deleted this call.

-Solution 2: Try to download the zip file from and install it manually by copying it into your plugins directory.
-We experienced some problems when upgrading the plugin through Wordpress, when not all files were downloaded correctly.

 = I tried to change some setting in the admin section, but without effect.  =